This article will go over the basics of corporate sponsorships and how to secure one for your nonprofit.

 Benefits of Corporate Sponsorships

-Corporate sponsorships benefit both companies and nonprofits.
+Corporate sponsorships benefit both companies and nonprofits in the following ways:

 • Increased awareness.
 By leveraging a company’s audience, nonprofits can share their mission with more people.